 October 17, 1960

 Book Cliffs Coal Company was sold to Minerals Development Corporation.
 Included in the sale was mine equipment, coal contracts, and 320 acres of coal lands in Emery County, along with half interest in 2,400 acres of non-coking coal lands in the so-called "East Carbon District", near Dragerton.
 (Later known as the Lila Canyon mine.)
 At the same time, Minerals Development also announced the purchase of the other half interest in those same 2,400 acres, from Malcolm N. McKinnon.
-The sale and liquidation of the Book Cliffs property followed the death in May 1960 of E. S. O' Conner, former president and general manager of Book Cliffs, and also of Independent Coal & Coke.
-Book Cliffs' production was about 75,000 tons per year.
+The sale and liquidation of the Book Cliffs property followed the death in May 1960 of E. S. O' Conner, former president and general manager of Book Cliffs, and of Independent Coal & Coke.
+The Book Cliffs mine in Emery county produced about 75,000 tons per year.
 (Salt Lake Tribune, October 18, 1960)

 (Malcolm N. McKinnon [Jan 1910-Sep 1975] was mentioned in several news items in the 1945-1960 time period about being an independent, anti-union coal mine owner and operator.
 He operated a mine in Huntington Canyon, across the ridge south from the Clear Creek mine.)

 The sale of Book Cliffs Coal Company to Minerals Development was announced by R. G. Heers, Fontana, California, president of Book Cliffs (also manager of raw materials for Kaiser Steel at Fontana).
-Minerals Development estimated combined coal reserves on the lands at about 25 million tons.
+Minerals Development estimated it had purchased combined coal reserves on the lands at about 25 million tons.
 It was a non-coking, bituminous deposit.
-(Coal Age, Volume 65, number 11, November 1960, p.
-50, "News Roundup")
+(Coal Age magazine, November 1960, page 50, "News Roundup")